What is OpenVex?

 OpenVEX is an open source specification, library, and suite of tools designed to enable software users to eliminate vulnerability noise and focus their security efforts on vulnerabilities that pose an immediate risk.
 Released by Chainguard in January 2023, it’s the first set of open source tools to support the VEX specification championed by the United States National Telecommunications and Information Administration (NTIA) and the Cybersecurity and Infrastructure Security Agency (CISA).

 With OpenVEX, stakeholders from across the software supply chain can collaborate on identifying and remediating exploitable vulnerabilities and use automation to enable more precise and efficient methods of security management.
-In this guide you will learn more about the emerging supply chain security standards that OpenVEX supports, and how OpenVEX tooling can help you leverage them in your security management processes.
+In this guide, you will learn more about the emerging supply chain security standards that OpenVEX supports, as well as how OpenVEX tooling can help you leverage them in your security management processes.

 SBOMs and VEX

 One of the most important ways you can protect your codebase from cyberattacks is to have timely and precise information about whether it contains known vulnerabilities.
 Unfortunately, many cyberattacks are able to broaden the scope of their damage after a vulnerability is publicly identified because individual software operators and end users are unaware that their codebase contains a known vulnerability and requires a patch.
-Many codebases are too complex and contain too many dependencies for software users to have an intuitive and comprehensive awareness of its contents.
+Many codebases are too complex and contain too many dependencies for their maintainers to have a comprehensive awareness of their contents.

 - NOT AFFECTED — No remediation is required regarding this vulnerability.